mk270/whitakers-words/developers.md

 support programs and data to generate the necessary dictionaries and inflections for re-hosting the WORDS Latin dictionary parsing/translation system on any machine with an Ada 95 compiler.
-(It can be made to work with Ada 83 also by replacing just tha short driver routine.)
+(It can be made to work with Ada 83 also by replacing just the short driver routine.)

 This a console program (keyboard entry), without fancy Windows GUI, and has